jason6q/tvm-perception-encoders/README.md

 So, we'll implement each module in two ways.
 Leveraging the Relax NN Modules to the best of our capabilities and also a TIR version of it.

+## Profiling TensorRT vs TVM CUDA
+As a bonus lets do some profiling...

+## Tips:
+`R.call_dps_packed`
+- This will call a destination passing style primitive function.
+Make sure to understand that the final argument in a DPS primitive function is the output buffer.
+It follows this convention `prim_func(in0,..., inK, out)`. **It will automatically return that out buffer!** Therefore, in your Relax function you can simply do `lv0 = R.call_dps_packed(...)`

+## Custom Optimizations

+## Notes & Additional Materials
+Just a bunch of notes and other things used to get this going.

 ### Rotary Positional Embeddings
 The model makes use of RoPE so we'll have to get that implemented here.
 Refer to the [paper](https://arxiv.org/pdf/2104.09864) for an in depth understanding of how these positional embeddings work.